The TP4056 chip is a lithium Ion battery charger for a single cell

 battery, protecting the cell from over and under charging.
 It

-has two status outputs indicating charging in progress, and charging complete.
-It also has a
+has two status outputs indicating charging in progress, and charging complete and a

 programmable charge current of up to 1A.